bbc/audio-dafx2019-automatic/README.md

-# Audio model for Speech/Music/SFX discrimination based on VGGish
+# Audio model for Speech/Music/SFX discrimination based on VGGish and Modelling of Expert's Decisions on assigning importances on radio objects

 ## Introduction